telerik/maui-docs/installation/nuget/nuget-keys.md

 ## Storing a NuGet Key

 > Never check in a NuGet Key with your source code or leave it publicly visible in plain text, for example, as a raw key value in a `nuget.config` file.
 A NuGet Key is valuable as bad actors can use it to access the NuGet packages that are licensed under your account.
-A potential key abuse could lead to a review of the affected account.
+A potential key abuse can lead to a review of the affected account.

 To protect the NuGet Key, store it as a secret environment variable.
 The exact steps depend on your workflow: